Why Should People Buy and Own Art? September 24 2015, 0 Comments

 * For business people who like to make profits, either directly or indirectly, know that many people decide where to spend their time (and money) based on the art that businesses have on display.
 For example, commercial spaces such as restaurants, hotels and meeting places often attract people because of their impressive art and interior decor.

-* Art is environmentally friendly, energy efficient and easy to maintain.
+* Art is environmentally friendly, energy-efficient and easy to maintain.
 It does not increase global warming, use fossil fuels or need to be serviced on a regular basis, and it's certainly not just another expendable commodity destined for the landfill once it outlives its usefulness.
 Art never outlives its usefulness.
 In fact, it only gets better with time.

-* Across the country and around the world, artists move into troubled or blighted neighborhoods or parts of cities that have fallen on hard times and revitalize them with their artistry.
+* Across the country and around the world, artists move into troubled or blighted neighbourhoods or parts of cities that have fallen on hard times and revitalize them with their artistry.
 Property values increase, new businesses move in and the overall quality of life in those areas improves immeasurably.
 Sooner or later, the public at large discovers these wondrous transformations, and in some cases people actually travel great distances to visit these creative oases.
 In other words, buying art and supporting artists serves far higher purposes than simply decorating your walls.
 Your ongoing support provides artists with the means to continue improving the quality of life for us all.

 That's right artists.
 Owning original art has numerous benefits.
 Perhaps it's not quite so hard to sell your art after all.